block-commons/block-commons/content/publication/politeia-at-2/index.md

 With 99 proposals published, it's getting to the point where models might produce some significant and valid results.
 I extended the coding of year 1 data to year 2 data, and went back to add new variables like renewal and cost structure to year 1 data.
 I have collapsed the outcomes to approved and failed (rejected or abandoned), removing the 4 live proposals.

-Including variables representing contractor status of proposal owner, cost structure, renewal of a past proposal, and whether payment in arrears was requested - the contractor status of the proposal owner was significant (contractors proposals ~3.5x more likely to be approved, p < 0.001).
-Proposals which were asking in part for payment in arrears were almost 3x more likely to be approved (p < 0.01), but this is based on just a handful of proposals from people who had already partially completed the proposed work.
+Including variables representing contractor status of proposal owner, cost structure, renewal of a past proposal, and whether payment in arrears was requested - the contractor status of the proposal owner was significant.
+Contractors proposals were much more likely to be approved, p-value is < 0.001, which means these is less than a 0.1% chance of this pattern being observed without an underlying cause.
+Proposals which were asking in part for payment in arrears were significantly more likely to be approved (p < 0.01), but this is based on just a handful of proposals from people who had already partially completed the proposed work.
+None of the other variables showed significant effects.